Skip to main content

 Diplomas & Transcript

-Diplomas and official transcripts are not provided until all degree requirements are certified by the college advising office and awarded by the Registrar’s Office after the commencement ceremony.
-Your college’s advising office will notify you of any deficiencies of degree requirements via your UCF email account.
-Contact your college advising office if you have any questions regarding your status.
+Diplomas and official transcripts are not provided until all degree requirements are certified by the college academic success coaching office and awarded by the Registrar’s Office.
+This process begins after final grades are posted and can take 4 to 6 weeks to complete.
+Your college’s graduation coordinators will notify you of any deficiencies of degree requirements via your UCF email account.
+Contact your college academic success coaching office if you have any questions regarding your status.

-Incomplete grades will prevent a candidate from graduating.
+Incomplete grades, whether at UCF or a transfer institution, will prevent a candidate from graduating.
 If this occurs, the candidate must reapply to graduate in a later semester.
 Grade changes must be completed one week after graduation.

 Diplomas

 Diplomas are not issued at the ceremony.
-They are mailed to graduates once all degree requirements are certified by the college and awarded by the university.
+Diplomas are mailed to graduates once all degree requirements are certified by the college and awarded by the university based upon the timeline above.

-Diplomas will not be issued if the graduate’s record is on hold.
-The university will notify students via UCF email of any outstanding holds that would prevent the mailing of transcripts or diplomas.
-All financial obligations must be met in order to receive a diploma and official transcripts.
-Graduates should check their myUCF portal for any holds that may exist and clear up those obligations before commencement.
+Diplomas will not be issued if graduates have a hold on their accounts.
+The university will notify students via UCF email of any outstanding holds that would prevent the mailing of diplomas.
+All financial obligations must be met in order to receive a diploma.
+Graduates should check their myUCF portal for any holds that may exist and clear up those obligations as early as possible.

 Transcripts

-Transcripts that reflect the degree earned will be available approximately 4 to 6 weeks after the ceremony.
+Transcripts that reflect the degree earned will be available approximately 4 to 6 weeks after the ceremony once degrees are awarded.
 Graduates may submit transcript requests online at myUCF > Student Self Service > Student Center > other academics: (drop down menu) > Transcripts: Request Official.
 Be sure to turn off pop-up blockers.
 Graduates must select the “Hold for Degree” processing time option.
 For more information, please see the Registrar’s Office Official Transcript Request page.

 Accessibility Needs